acarril/acarril.github.io/_posts/2016-05-05-macro-lists.md

 1
 ```

+Note that `dups` extracts *all* surplus elements, so if we have had three 1s in `fib`, then `fib_dups` would have had two.

 # Add and remove elements

 **Adding elements to a local** is as easy as "appending" one after the other.
-For example,

-Lets define the contents of two local macros, `vars` and `coefs`, as follows:
+For example, lets define the contents of two local macros, `vars` and `coefs`, as follows:

 ```
 . local vars x y z